Honda Gold Wing: M1 prototype & Project 371

 In 1972, the project team broke from Honda practice to produce an experimental prototype motorcycle code-named "M1".
 Instead of the usual transverse engine layout with a chain final drive, the M1 had a longitudinal engine suitable for shaft drive.
 The M1 had a 1470cc liquid-cooled flat-six engine, (twice the displacement of the CB750).
 Instead of seeking high performance (as some engineers had wanted), the M1 engine was designed to have a broad torque output and to produce 80 hp at 6700 rpm, with a top speed of 220 kph.

 The brainstorming team's M1 project was never intended as a production prototype.
 Nonetheless, the M1 should be seen as the primordial Gold Wing because so many of its distinctive features appeared on the GL1000.
 The flat-six gave the M1 a low center of gravity, enhancing stability, but the extreme length of the engine/gearbox unit resulted in a cramped riding position.
 Instead, the project team chose to build a bike with a compact one liter flat-four engine.
 This bike was code-named "Project 371", and Toshio Nozue (who had worked on CB750 development) took over from Irimajiri as project leader.

-1st Generation
+First generation

 GL1000

 The Project 371 team finally settled on a layout that became the characteristic Gold Wing: a liquid-cooled flat-four SOHC engine, with a gear-driven generator that contra-rotated to counteract the engine's torque reaction.
 Cylinder blocks and crankcase were integral, with the transmission situated beneath the crankcase to keep the unit construction engine as short as possible.
 Final drive was by shaft.